 |Under 3 Mbps||Not so great||Web browsing should be fine, but videos may load slowly.|

 What to do if results aren’t what you expected

-- Try running a speed test again.
-Slow results can be due to congestion on your ISP’s network or on the Internet, which are most crowded during peak hours like dinnertime.
+- Try to run a speed test again.
+Slow results can be due to congestion on your ISP’s network or on the internet, which are most crowded during peak hours like dinnertime.
 When networks get crowded, data gets slowed down.

 - Turn off Priority device.
 Priority device reserves bandwidth for the prioritized device and will result in slower network check results.

-- Perform a mesh test and see if there are issues with your network.
+- Perform a mesh test and check if there are issues with your network.

 - Check with your ISP if there are any outages or issues with their internet service.